MadLies/MadLies/README.md

 <p><em>A engineering student at <a href="https://unal.edu.co/">Universidad Nacional de Colombia</a>, Specializing in systems engineering. 😊</br>
-Cybersecrurity , michis and vidiogames lover
+Cybersecrurity , michis and videogames lover
 </em></p>

 ## About me in code